bfetler/lending_club/README.md

 A processing script is given in **logistic_regression.py**.
 Plots of logistic functions are in **logistic_plots/** and script output in **logistic_output.txt**.

 #### Conclusion
 Any of the above classification methods will predict high or low interest rate with about 89% +- 5% prediction accuracy.
-Therefore we may target loan questionnaires and ads to customers with reasonable accuracy.